TommasoBelluzzo/HFMRD/README.md

 1. Edit the `run.m` script following your needs.
 1. Execute the `run.m` script.

+The `Test Results` plot created by the `plot_results` function is interactive and based on a singleton pattern.
+Detailed plots concerning a specific test for a specific hedge fund can be displayed by clicking on the corresponding table cell.

 ## Dataset

 Every dataset must be structured like the default one included in any release of the framework (`Datasets/Example.xlsx`).
 The latter, based on the US financial sector, defines the following entities: